-The following are salient features of the NEST automatic enrolment model100.
+The following are salient features of the NEST automatic enrolment model.

 Target Audience Persons who are aged at least 22 and under State Pension age and earn over £7,475 a year would be automatically enrolled into a pension scheme chosen by their employer.
 Employees earning under £7,475 could join their employer's pension scheme if they wish, although their employer is not required to pay a contribution.
 Incentive The model for auto-enrolment provides tax relief for scheme members on contributions.
 Contributions and tax relief are paid on earnings between £5,035 and £33,540 a year.
 Contributions The minimum total pension contribution is 8% of relevant earnings.
 This includes: a minimum pension contribution from their employer equivalent to at least 3% of their earnings; and tax relief on contributions of around 1% of their earnings.
+The minimum levels of contributions will be phased in gradually, to help employers and employees adjust to the cost of the reforms.
+The minimum rate of employers'

-100 Pp5-56, Automatic enrolment in workplace pensions and the National Employment Savings Trust, Eight Report of Session, Work and Pensions Committee, House of Commons, 2012
+Pp5-56, Automatic enrolment in workplace pensions and the National Employment Savings Trust, Eight Report of Session, Work and Pensions Committee, House of Commons, 2012 contributions, start at 1% of the worker's salary, rising to 2% in October 2017 and 3% in October 2018.